The Smart Way to Retire: 13 Habits to Steal From the Wealthy

 Set yourself up for success

-Stealing habits from wealthy retirees like paying yourself first, ditching costly debt and keeping your money moving can help you build a secure nest egg, whether you’re starting with a little or a lot.
+Stealing habits from wealthy retirees such as paying yourself first, ditching costly debt and keeping your money moving can help you build a secure nest egg, whether you’re starting with a little or a lot.
 Start small, stay consistent and watch your retirement fund grow.
 Your future self will thank you.

 Related Content